hargunoberoi/gap/content/chapters/chapter6.md

 ## Next Chapter

-In [Chapter 7: Using AI in the Workspace](chapter7.html), we'll explore practical applications of AI for professional workflows and best practices for workplace integration.
+In [Chapter 7: Future with AI](chapter7.html), we'll explore emerging trends, the evolving AI landscape, and how to prepare for future developments in artificial intelligence.